patipanice/TestRepo/readme.txt

 This is the second commit on feature login branch

-This is register feature
+This is register feature add text

-This is message form origin feature register